-If you are looking for a fun educational project that gets kids having active fun outdoors and learning about science and nature at the same time, I have a tree leaf identification project that fits that bill perfectly!
+If you are looking for an educational project that gets kids having fun outdoors, a tree leaf identification project is perfect!
+They will actively be learning about science and nature at the same time.
 Not only will kids have fun hunting for different types of trees, they will also learn tree leaf identification skills that will stick with them for life.
+Tree identification for kids starts with leaf shape and progresses to other factors to consider for less well known trees.
+I did a similar project when I was a kid and as an adult, I still enjoy being able to identify tree by leaf.

-Through these tree identification activities for kids, they will learn how to identify a type of tree by looking primarily at its leaves.
-They will also learn to look at the tree bark and tree seeds for further tree identification clues.
+Through these tree identification activities for kids, they will learn several ways to identify trees.
+First, they will learn how to identify a type of tree by looking primarily at its leaves.
+This is often the easiest way for quick tree identification.
+Additionally, they will learn to look at the tree bark and tree seeds for further tree identification clues.
+For example, an oak tree may easily be identified by the leaf shape.
+However, to discover the species of oaks, you may need to delve further into the tree characteristics.

-You will need to start the tree leaf identification project with a trip to the library to get a tree identification manual or field guide.
+To begin, you will need to start the tree leaf identification project with a trip to the library.
+There you can get a tree identification manual or field guide.

-You will also want to provide your child with a notebook where they can record their work as they go and/or a poster board.
+You will also want to provide your child with a notebook and or a poster board.
+Here they can record their work as they go.
 They will need pencil or pen and scotch tape as well.

 Tree Leaf Identification Activity Instructions:

-Teach children how to classify trees and identify the tree species using your chosen identification resource guide, online resource, or app.
+First teach children how to classify trees.
+Then, teach them how to identify the tree species using your chosen identification resource guide, online resource, or app.
+Finally, they can learn to record scientific names and the species of tree.

 This tree leaf identification project can be arranged and presented in various ways in order to suit your child’s personality.
 It can even be adjusted to meet the needs of several children of varying ages.